-Capital markets

-The Vietnam securities markets are monitored and regulated by the State Securities Commission.
+Capital markets The Vietnam securities markets are monitored and regulated by the State Securities Commission.
 There are two centralised securities markets, the Ho Chi Minh City Stock Exchange (HOSE) and the Hanoi Stock Exchange (HNX).
 The market for unlisted public companies, UPCOM which was established in June 2009, aims to narrow transactions on the free market, improve information and transparency of companies and reduce risks for investors.
 From August 2017, investors can trade futures contracts of stock indices and government bonds on the derivatives market.
 By the end of 2017, it is reported by the State Securities Commission that there were 946,326 traded contracts with the total nominal value of VND 80,899 billion.
 The growing trend of this market is expected to continue in 2018 thanks to the introduction of covered warrants.
 This new product, listed on HOSE in 2018, is expected to bring more investment and hedge options to investors.

-In 2015, the Vietnamese government gave a major boost to foreign direct investment by permitting foreign investors to take a majority ownership or to wholly own Vietnamese public companies.
-From 1 September 2015, the previous foreign ownership cap of 49% was lifted in a number of business sectors in accordance with the issuance of Decree No. 60/2015/ND-CP on 26 June 2015.
-However, some sectors will continue to have restrictions such as 30% for the banking industry, 49-51% for logistic services, 49% for entertainment services etc. The holding of fixed income securities is not subject to any restriction.
+Banking system In 2015, the Vietnamese government gave a major boost to foreign direct investment by permitting foreign investors to take a majority ownership or to wholly own Vietnamese Vietnam's banking system was divided into a two-tier public companies.
+From 1 September 2015, the previous structure in 1988 when the State Bank of Vietnam (SBV) foreign ownership cap of 49% was lifted in a number of assumed the regulatory and supervisory roles for the business sectors in accordance with the issuance of Decree banking sector, with commercial activities shifting to credit No. 60/2015/ND-CP on 26 June 2015.
+However, some institutions. sectors will continue to have restrictions such as 30% for the banking industry, 49-51% for logistic services, 49% The SBV acts as both the Central Bank and as a for entertainment services etc. The holding of fixed income Government Agency of the Socialist Republic of Vietnam. securities is not subject to any restriction.
+Operating under the tight direction of the Government, the SBV is subject to the Government's or the Prime Minister's In 2017, Vietnam became the Asia's best performing approval for key areas of operation.